pachterlab/gget/README.md

 ## gget info
 Fetch extensive gene and transcript metadata from [Ensembl](https://www.ensembl.org/), [UniProt](https://www.uniprot.org/), and [NCBI](https://www.ncbi.nlm.nih.gov/) using Ensembl IDs.
-Return format: data frame (or json).
+Return format: json (command-line) or data frame/csv (Jupyter Lab / Google Colab).

-**Required arguments**
+**Positional argument**
-`-id` `--ens_ids`
+`ens_ids`
 One or more Ensembl IDs.

 **Optional arguments**
 `-o` `--out`
-Path to the csv the results will be saved in, e.g. path/to/directory/results.csv (or .json).
+Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
 Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.

 **Flags**
-`-e` `--expand`
+`-q` `--quiet`
-Expands returned information (only for gene and transcript IDs).
+Command-line only.
+Prevents progress information from being displayed.
-For genes, adds information on all known transcripts.
+Jupyter Lab / Google Colab: Use `verbose=False` to prevent progress information from being displayed.

-For transcripts, adds information on all known translations and exons.
+`-csv` `--csv`

-`-j` `--json`
+Command-line only.
+Returns results in csv format.
-Return results in json format.
+Jupyter Lab / Google Colab: Use `json=True` to return output in json format.

 `wrap_text`
 Jupyter Lab / Google Colab only. `wrap_text=True` displays data frame with wrapped text for easy reading (default: False).